-The U.S. Centers for Disease Control and Prevention (CDC) reported that over half a million U.S. girls and young women were at risk of FGM/C if their families still adhered to beliefs from the home countries where this harmful practice is common (Female Genital Mutilation/Cutting in the United States: Updated Estimates of Women and Girls at Risk, 2012, CDC 2016).
-Many of these girls and young women who are at risk live in select metropolitan areas.
-For example, in 2013 the Population Reference Bureau (PRB) indicated that forty percent of the population at risk lived in five metro areas: New York, the District of Columbia and adjacent states, Minneapolis-St. Paul, Los Angeles, and Seattle.
+A 2016 study from the U.S. Centers for Disease Control and Prevention (CDC) reported that over half a million U.S. girls and young women were at risk of FGM/C if their families still adhered to beliefs from the home countries where this harmful practice is common.
+Many of these girls and young women live in select metropolitan areas.
+For example, in 2013 the Population Reference Bureau (PRB) indicated that 40 percent of the population at risk lived in five metro areas: New York, the District of Columbia and adjacent states, Minneapolis-St. Paul, Los Angeles, and Seattle.
 Additional metro areas identified by the CDC include: Dallas/Ft.
-Worth, Boston, Providence, Philadelphia, Chicago, Houston, Atlanta, and San Francisco (A State of-Art-Synthesis of Female Genital Mutilation/Cutting: What Do We Know Now?, The Population Council 2016).
+Worth, Boston, Providence, Philadelphia, Chicago, Houston, Atlanta, and San Francisco (A State of-Art-Synthesis of Female Genital Mutilation/Cutting: What Do We Know Now?, 2016).
 The map on this page illustrates the states with the highest number of girls and young women at risk of FGM/C.